 The money-making comes into this in two ways.
 If you own a brand and need to do social media marketing, consider purchasing a proxy or two as a business expense.
 Over time you will save money because less personal time and effort will be put into your social media campaigns.
 You’ll yield higher results in the end, and your business will flourish.

 The second method is to utilize multiple proxies for multiple brands, running a social media service for other companies.
 This is highly lucrative if you do it well.

 5. Legal DDoS and Server Load Testers

 See how the word “legal” is above this sentence?
-Distributed Denial of Service attacks are the most common way to shut down a website, and have been used by hacker groups like Anonymous to effectively take down government, corporate, and individual websites.
-As such, they are negatively associated in society.
+Distributed Denial of Service attacks are the most common way to shut down a website and have been used by hacker groups like Anonymous to effectively take down the government, corporate, and individual websites.
+As such, they are negatively associated with society.
 Used in this way they are illegal.

 However, in order to build security into websites to prevent these sort of attacks, tests must be conducted.
 With a batch of proxies and certain coding abilities, you can become a DDoS tester for companies, most of which pay to test their systems.